lumail/lumail/README.md

 The project is still in the early stages of development, although it is hoped that it will be fleshed out pretty quickly.

-The user-interface is currently a blank-screen, although if you press ':' you will receive a prompt which will accept and evaluate Lua code.
+The user-interface is currently a blank-screen, although we have an extensible mechanism for evaluating Lua-code, and responding to keypresses.

-There are only a couple of lua primitives which are useful for interactive use, but they include:
+There are several lua primitives which are useful for interactive use, they include:

 * `clear` - Clear the screen.
+* `prompt` - Prompt for input, and return it to the caller.
 * `msg` - Output a message.
 * `quit` - Quit.